daliacoss/deckypy/README.md

 usage
 -----
 `python decky.py [options]`
 (wait for "CONTROLLER IS READY" status message before playing)
+**note:** if your system does not support virtual MIDI ports (i.e., if you're on windows), you must run deckyPy using the --showports/-s option.

 use -h flag for list of options
 refer to keymaps/sample.py for the built-in keymap